YichenWang1/small_bowel/README.md

 Workflow and code are in the directory Mutational_burden/.

 ## Local hypermutation (kataegis) analysis
-The code are in the directory Kataegis/ and the input vcf files are at data/vcf/.
+The code and output are in the directory Kataegis/ and the input vcf files are at data/vcf/.